 As firearms owners, we bear a responsibility that needs to be taken seriously; it’s literally a matter of life and death.
-Since every gun is different, before handling any firearm you need to thoroughly familiarize yourself with that weapon.
+Since every gun is different, before handling any firearm you need to thoroughly familiarize yourself with that gun.
 Even if you consider yourself an expert, before handling a new firearm, you need to understand the particular characteristics of that gun.

 All too often, I see gun owners who let their ego get in the way of good common sense safety practices.
 These are guys who have been shooting for years, but are too proud – or too stupid – to ask for help.
 For instance, I can’t tell you how many times I’ve seen someone at the range take an unfamiliar firearm from a friend, without ever asking a single question about that firearm.

-NEVER ASSUME YOU KNOW THE WEAPON!
+NEVER ASSUME YOU KNOW THE GUN!

 In the situation I mentioned above, there should have been a number of things that happened before ever touching that firearm.